 - Uses the streamlined

-, any collection included is automatically considered verified.- Allows for use of plugins such as Royalties, Permanent Burn Delegate, etc. on the MPL Core collection to authorize operations on the Bubblegum asset.
+MetadataV2arguments, which eliminate the collection verified flag.
+InMetadataV2, any collection included is automatically considered verified.- Allows for use of plugins such as Royalties, Permanent Burn Delegate, etc. on the MPL Core collection to authorize operations on the Bubblegum asset.
 Note the

-plugin for list of compatible collection-level plugins.- Allows for freezing/thawing of the asset, as well as setting an asset to be permanently non-transferable (soulbound).
+BubblegumV2plugin must also be present on the MPL Core collection for it to be used for Bubblegum.
+See MPL CoreBubblegumV2plugin for list of compatible collection-level plugins.- Allows for freezing/thawing of the asset, as well as setting an asset to be permanently non-transferable (soulbound).
 Non-transferable is similar to freezing but allows the owner to burn the asset, while freezing does not.

 - Not available yet, but optionally specify data (and a schema) to be associated with the asset.

-Used to create a new Merkle tree on-chain using account-compression
+Used to create a new Merkle tree on-chain using account-compression.

 pub struct CreateTree<'info> {